VicenteYago/bme280-MQTT/README.md

 # bme280-MQTT
-Arduino code to connect a bme280 sensor with an MQTT broker
+Arduino code to publish BME280 JSON readings into a MQTT broker.